Contract manufacturer: Industries that use the practice

 Many industries use this process, especially the aerospace, defense, computer, semiconductor, energy, medical, food manufacturing, personal care, packaging, and automotive fields.
 Some types of contract manufacturing include CNC machining, complex assembly, aluminum die casting, grinding, broaching, gears, and forging.
-The pharmaceutical industry uses this process with CMs called contract manufacturing organizations, constituing a $14 billion business segment around 2022.
+The pharmaceutical industry uses this process with CMs called contract manufacturing organizations, constituting a $14 billion business segment around 2022.
 In the semiconductor industry, this practice is called the foundry model.
 Contract manufacturing is specially prevalent in the electronics industry.

 Purpose, benefits, and risks

 There are many benefits as well as risks to contract manufacturing.
 Companies are finding many reasons why they should outsource their production to other companies.
 However, production outside of the company has many risks attached.
 Companies must first identify their core competencies before deciding about contract manufacturers.
 A company's competencies are what make them competitive in the marketplace.
 If a company allows another company to take control of them, it loses that advantage.

 When deciding about contract manufacture, the company should weigh the benefits and associated risks.
 For small companies, contract manufacturing may not be a good business strategy.
 For large companies that are trying to extend into new markets, contract manufacturing may be a good choice.